4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 - **Levels of Controls:**
 	- **Management Controls:** Set direction and scope, provide detailed instructions.
 	- **Operational Controls:** Address personnel and physical security, protect production inputs/outputs
+	- **Technical Controls:** Tactical & Technical Implementations related to designing and integrating security in the org
+- **Defense in Depth:**
+	- Implementation of security in layers
+	- Requires that organization establish multiple layers of security controls & safeguards
+- **Security Perimeter:**
+	- Does not protect against internal attacks from employee threats or onsite physical threats

-- ### Security Education, Training & Awareness Program (SETA)
+## Security Education, Training & Awareness Program (SETA)
 - **Purpose**: SETA aims to minimize accidental security breaches through education, training, and awareness.
-	- #### Components:
+- ### Components:
 	1. **Security Education**:
 		- Everyone should be aware of information security principles; formal degrees are not necessary for all.
 		- Employees may pursue relevant courses in higher education.
 	2. **Security Training**:
 		- Provides detailed, hands-on instruction for secure job performance.
 		- Can be customized in-house or outsourced; alternatives include professional conferences.
 	3. **Awareness Program**:
 		- Essential for keeping security at the forefront of employees' minds.
 		- Should be simple and cost-effective; lack of implementation can increase security risks.

 |                       | **Education**           | **Training**          | **Awareness**              |
 | --------------------- | ----------------------- | --------------------- | -------------------------- |